Megislava/Alaskan-Obsidian/CyberSec/Theory/Programming Languages/C/Intro.md

 		```
 		- prints: 4, 4, 8, 3.6000000, 8
 - `static`
+	- local or global variable
+	- stored in the program memory
 	- can be used while defining functions or variables
 		- changing the visibility of a function
 		- specifies how variable behaves in between functions